Master of Science in Electrical Engineering

-Candidates seeking admission to the program should have a baccalaureate degree in electrical engineering, computer engineering, physics, or a related engineering field from a regionally accredited university.
-Prospective students will work with the program lead to determine prerequisite qualifications.
+Candidates seeking admission to the program need to have a baccalaureate degree in electrical engineering, computer engineering, physics, or a related engineering field from a regionally accredited university.
+No other baccalaureate degrees are eligible for admission into the MSEE program.

 Program Learning Outcomes

 - Integrate theoretical ideas and practical electrical engineering and computing skills to design and develop new applications in the engineering field.

 - Design and conduct engineering experiments or simulations for new product development.